Allah (subḥānahū wa taʿālā) says in the Holy Qur’ān,

 How To Do Dhikr

-When doing dhikr, keep in mind the following six etiquettes:
+When doing dhikr, keep in mind the following five etiquettes:

 Imām al-Nawawī (raḥimahullāh) writes, “Anyone making dhikr should be in the most perfect state.
 If he is sitting somewhere, he should face the qiblah with humility and serenity, bowing one’s head.
 If one remembers Allah in any other state, it is still permissible, without any disapproval; but if there is no excuse for doing so, one would be missing out on something most excellent.”